chainify/nolik/README.md

 <!-- *  **web** - a container for Nolik web-client.
 In development mode will run a local server and auto-refresh a page on code update.
 In production mode will build and run static invironment, which is much faster to use.
 * **nginx** - a proxy -->

-## Development and Production modes
+## Production modes

 There are two options to run Nolik - `development` and `production` mode.
 To run Nolik in a particular environment you should configure `.env` file and run the proper `docker-compose` file.

-### Running in production
+Depending on your environment configuration you might need to update `server/config.ini` and `parser/congig.ini` files as well.

+### SSL setup
 The production environment is preconfigured to use SSL certificates with additional Diffie Hellman Ephemeral Parameters, which is a [recommended practice](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html) for stronger security.

 You can see the list of required files in `nolik/nginx/Dockerfile.prod`: